greycode-007/fylo-dark/README.md

 ### What I learned

-This project encouraged me to think about the box like i would normally world.
+This project encouraged me to think outside the box like i would normally world.
 It also made me to really realise the power of flexbox and how important is it to build complex project layout.

 ```html